EXCLUSIVE INTERVIEW: Abhimanyu Dassani: I Don't Want To Be The Next Hot Thing!

 A. "Normally, you would expect a limousine to drive you to the world premiere with bodyguards surrounding you and the paparazzi clicking your pictures.

 We traveled in Uber.
-I got down the car, paid the fare cash, told Radhika to step out of the car and helped her in adjusting her hair.
+I got down the car, paid the fare, told Radhika to step out of the car and helped her in adjusting her hair.
 We crossed the road and the bodyguards refused to let us inside the venue.
 We told them that we were the actors of the film.
 But they simply denied us entry.
-Then someone come out running and called us inside.
+Then someone comes out running and called us inside.

 Post the screening, we left the same auditorium with 1200 people giving us a standing ovation and 1400 people waiting outside to meet and greet us after the film.
 This happened in Canada and not in India."